bata24/gef/docs/FAQ.md

 # About the host environment

 ## Does GEF work properly on OS other than Ubuntu?
-Yes, it probably works fine for regular Linux.
+Yes, it likely works well on most standard Linux distributions.

 I have used it on debian.
 Some users are running it on Arch Linux.
 Also it seems to be working fine on WSL2 (ubuntu) so far.